 - Why We Love Dogs, Eat Pigs, and Wear Cows: An Introduction to Carnism.
 This book, authored by Melanie Joy, was voted one of the top ten books of 2010 by VegNews Magazine.
 It offers a look at one of the major duplicities, if you will, of our time.

-The Dr. Greger, mentioned above, has this extremely helpful app you can use to track your food intake.
+- The Dr. Greger, mentioned above, has this extremely helpful app you can use to track your food intake.
 “The daily dozen” app, available to download for free, is not tracking your caloric intake.
-Rather, it has a list of groups of food which Dr. Greger suggests we take on a daily basis.
+Rather, it has a list of groups of food that Dr. Greger suggests we take on a daily basis.
 It simply makes it easier to maintain health through diet.

 - Happy Cow App helps you find vegan options worldwide.They also have a website, if you prefer to search on your laptop/computer.